Text original

 Objectives

-The Psychology of Food subject is part of the subject of Intervention Strategies in Food and Health, included in the Optional module, corresponding to the optional training of the degree in Human Nutrition and Dietetics.
+The subject Food Psychology is part of the subject Intervention Strategies in Food and Health, included in the Elective module, corresponding to the optional training of the degree in Human Nutrition and Dietetics.

 The general objectives of this subject are:

-• Master the psychological strategies needed to address changing eating habits.
+- Master the psychological strategies necessary to address changes in eating habits.

-• Know the psychological and social bases involved in eating behavior.
+- Know the psychological and social bases that influence eating behavior.

-• Master strategies, individual and group, that allow implementing healthy lifestyles in terms of food.
+- Mastering individual and group strategies that allow implementing healthy lifestyles in terms of nutrition.

-• Know how to identify and know the characteristics of the main eating disorders.
+- Know how to identify and understand the characteristics of the main eating disorders.

 Learning outcomes

-• LO2.
-It applies the psychosocial bases of eating behavior for the dietary approach in user care.
+- LO2.
+Apply the psychosocial bases of eating behavior for the dietary approach in user care.

-• LO3.
-Get to know the main explanatory models for the acquisition of change in habits and diet.
+- LO3.
+Know the main explanatory models for the acquisition of changes in habits and diet.

-• LO6.
-Uses resources and appropriately applies group and individual intervention techniques.
+- LO6.
+Uses resources and applies group and individual intervention techniques appropriately.

 Specific skills